 - Show Online Storage When Saving Files: Display the cloud storage while saving the file.

-- Open Documents As New Tabs In The Same Window (requires restart): Groups multiple documents into tabs when opened.
+- Open Documents As New Tabs In The Same Window (requires relaunch): Groups multiple documents into tabs when opened.
 You can also snap or pull out tabs as individual windows.
 To do this, select a tab and drag the thumbnail that appears away from the toolbar, and then release the tab.

 - Prompt Before Closing Multiple Tabs: Confirms from the user before closing Acrobat.